aka: Universal Translator

 - A magic example of Translator Microbes from Time Cat.
 A cat and boy, Jason and Gareth, travel through time while Gareth's magic allows Jason to understand and speak the common language of whatever place and time period he's in.

-- This is one of the talents of the fairies in Artemis Fowl.
-It's partly to do with magic, and partly because fairies were the first race to develop language and every other language (including animal languages, such as dog and dolphin) is an adaptation of Gnomish.
+- Fairies in Artemis Fowl have the ability to communicate in and understand any language.
+In the early books, it was claimed that fairies were the first race to develop language and every other language (including animal languages, such as dog and dolphin) is an adaptation of Gnomish, but it was later Ret Conned to being one of the benefits of having inherent magical talent.

 - In Stardoc, Dr. Cherijo Grey Veil uses a translator earpiece to understand the various aliens who come to the hospital she works at on Kevarzangia 2.
 It uses a wireless connection to a municipal computer database which translates incoming alien tongues.
 The earpiece then retransmits them as the wearer's native tongue.
 When Cherijo joins the Jorenians later on, we're treated to the Jorenian equivalent, the vocollar, whose only difference is that it's worn about the neck.